New York City Department of Education: 1960s–2010s

 In 2003, the districts were grouped into ten regions, each encompassing several elementary and middle school districts, and part of a high school district.
 In 2005, several schools joined the Autonomous Zone (later Empowerment Zone) and were allowed to use part of their budgets to directly purchase support services.
 These schools were released from their regions.
 In 2007, Mayor Michael Bloomberg and Chancellor Joel I. Klein announced the dissolution of the regions effective June 2007, and schools became organized into one of several School Support Organizations.

-Due to an ongoing power struggle between the Democratic and Republican parties, state senators failed to renew mayoral control of the city's school system by 12:00 a.m.
-EDT on July 1, 2009, immediately ceding control back to the pre-2002 Board of Education system.
-Mayor Bloomberg announced summer school sessions would be held without interruption while city attorneys oversaw the transition of power.
-On August 6, 2009, the state senate ratified the bill returning control of the schools back to the mayor for another six years with few changes from the 2002-2009 mayoral control structure.

 Since 2009, the NYS Assembly has passed incremental laws keeping NYC Mayoral control over the DOE and the current law is set to expire with the end of Mayor DeBlasio's term in 2022.

+Trump Era

+In March 2025, President Donald Trump signed an executive order stripping funding from the federal Department of Education and mandating that any school which receives federal funding must end all diversity, equity, and inclusion related programs and anything promoting "gender ideology", having already brought legal action against states whose schools have failed to comply.
+In response, the NYCDOE said that they would not change any of their policies or programming to comply with Trump.

+In October of that year, the Trump administration stripped $47 million of funding from the NYCDOE, on the grounds that NYC public schools failed to force transgender students to use facilities corresponding to their assigned sex.
+In response, the NYCDOE sued the Trump Administration.